mishkamag/TBC-x-USAID/README.md

 ### Header

 Inside Header, I have navigation that changes according to responsiveness.
-Here also I have a "burger menu" icon that I created manually without an image and it changes shape depending on the state value. **It also has show/hide functionality during scrolling.**
+Here also I have a "burger menu" icon that I created manually without an image and it changes shape depending on the state value.
+When scroll down it gets more transparent. **It also has show/hide functionality, but only for responsive sizes, during scrolling .**

 ### Main